How can I use Outernet?

 Think of how slowly your cell phone receives (or doesn't receive) data when you've gone hiking or been on a subway and you have felt the problem over 4.3 billion people face.

-Remember old televisions you bought with an antennae and when you turned them on you just got channels for free?
-That's kind of like how Outernet works, but with digital content from the web instead of television shows.
+Remember the old televisions that got free channels when you turned them on?
+That's kind of like how Outernet works, but with digital content from the web instead of TV shows.

-Humanity's Public Library is broadcast on seven satellites at 1 GB/day and to Europe and Africa at 100 GB/day plus a TV channel.
+Humanity's Public Library is broadcast on six satellites at 1 GB/day using Ku-band and C-band.

 No account creation, no recurring fees, no hassle.
-Just plug in an Outernet receiver and begin see data in seconds.
+Just plug in an Outernet receiver and begin seeing data in seconds.

 Easy to use

-Hundreds of millions of dishes already point at our satellites to receive TV, so receiving Outernet is easy.
-If not, we have built a satellite meter into our software, simplifying the dish pointing process.
+Hundreds of millions of dishes already point at our satellites to receive TV, but we've made pointing a new dish easy too.